Find Affordable College Courses

 Jacksonville, AL

-Jacksonville State University came in at #7 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Alabama ranking.
-Located in the suburb of Jacksonville, Jacksonville State University is a public college with a moderately-sized student population.
+Jacksonville State University did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
+It came in at #7 on the list.
+Located in the small suburb of Jacksonville, Jacksonville State University is a public school with a moderately-sized student population.

 About 63% of the students majoring in psychology at the school are women while 38% are male.